amitgrewal/amitgrewal.github.io/content/home/experience.md

     date_start: '2014-06-02'
     date_end: ''
     description: |2-
+        yeet yeet:
-    Organized a team of 5-11 employees to increase productivity by 200%, while also increasing employee motivation.
+        * Organized a team of 5-11 employees to increase productivity by 200%, while also increasing employee motivation.
-    Managed store operations in manager's absence.
+        * Managed store operations in manager's absence.
 ---